beelee93/ProjectParaPara/README.md

 ###Game.cpp

-Implementation of a basic BL_Game class, that will support the creation of the game window and the main game loop.
+Implementation of a basic Game class, that will support the creation of the game window and the main game loop.
 Inherit this class to customise the update